lapsumchan/MVMR-cML-SuSiE/README.md

 outcome.id <- "ebi-a-GCST90027158"
 ```

 Notice that we need the minimum sample size amongst GWASs (exposure + outcome) for cML.
 Thus, we need to prepare a vector of sample sizes corresponding to each exposures in `sample.sizes`.
-This has been prepared in the file `metdn.RDS` so we just need to load it:
+This has been lazy loaded in `example.dat`:
 ```
-sample.sizes <- readRDS("metdn.RDS")
+sample.sizes <- example.dat$step1$sample.sizes
 ```

 With the above three `R` objects, we are ready to run step 1 of MVMR-cML-SuSiE, which provides a vector of *p*-values for all 249 metabolite exposures: